1 College and Main

 - Complete the appropriate application for admission form.

-- Submit with the application a $25 nonrefundable application fee.
+- Submit with the application a $25 nonrefundable application fee (only required of paper applications).
 Checks or money orders must be made payable to Capital University.

 - Submit official transcripts from all colleges and universities previously attended.
 All transcripts must be issued and dated within a year prior to a student’s beginning term at Capital.